The humble potato has fallen in popularity in recent years, due to the interest in low-carb foods.

 A high intake of fruits and vegetables can benefit health and reduce the risk of many lifestyle-related health conditions.

 Potatoes contain important nutrients, even when cooked, that can benefit human health in various ways.

 Here we look at 10 ways in which the potato might contribute to a healthful lifestyle, including preventing osteoporosis, maintaining heart health, and reducing the risk of infection.

 1) Bone health

-Phosphorus and calcium are both important in bone structure, the careful balance of the two minerals is necessary for proper bone mineralization - consumption of too much phosphorus with too little calcium can result in bone loss.
+Phosphorus and calcium are both important in bone structure, but it is essential to balance the two minerals for proper bone mineralization.
+Too much phosphorus and too little calcium result in bone loss and contribute to osteoporosis.

 2) Blood pressure